-Guinea pigs are related to hamsters, rats, mice and rabbits.
-This is why they are considered rodents.
-However, it is very true that they are quite similar to porcupines, Chinchillas and Capybaras.
-Our little pets are descendants from an old species called ‘Cavia Cutleri’ or ‘Restless Cavy’ – the reason they are called this way is quite a funny one.
-These cavies have to be in alert all the time, being prey animals.
+Our little pets are descendants of an old species called ‘Cavia Cutleri’ or ‘Restless Cavy’ – the reason they are called this way is quite a funny one.
+These cavies have to be on alert all the time, being prey animals.
 They can’t even sleep with their eyes closed so that’s why they were called like that.

 This wild species live in groups and are more developed than other rodents.
-Being born with their eyes open, completely furred and being fast movers are traits they passed on their descendants, our little guinea pigs.
+Being born with their eyes open, completely furred, and being fast movers are traits they passed on to their descendants.
 However, there weren’t as many colorful breeds as nowadays.

 Another story says that guinea pigs are called like that because of a totally different reason.
-First of all, they might be called ‘pigs’ (even if they are rodents) because of the little noise they make.
-People might have thought they are little pigs because of that little noise.
+First, they might be called ‘pigs’ (even if they are rodents) because of the little noise they make.
 Secondly, they might be called ‘guinea’ because traders from South America used to sell them for a guinea, an old English coin.